The Final Programme (film): Reception

+Moorcock called the direction "shoddy and thick" and felt the performances were "patchy" but liked the casting.

 Home video releases

 The Final Programme was released on DVD and VHS formats in the US in 2001 by Anchor Bay Entertainment.
 The DVD featured a remastered print of the film, which could be played with an audio commentary featuring director Fuest and star Runacre.
 Other special features included the American theatrical trailer and TV spot, and an insert replica of the British poster.

 On 7 October 2013, the Network imprint released the film on DVD in the UK.
 This release is presented in a new transfer from the original film elements, featuring both the 1.77:1 theatrical ratio and the full frame, as-filmed version of the main feature.
 Special features include original theatrical trailers, an Italian title sequence, image gallery, and promotional material in PDF format.

 On 7 January 2020, Shout!
 Factory released the film on Blu-ray in the U.S. The aspect ratio of this release is 1.85:1.
 Special features include an audio commentary with director Robert Fuest and actress Jenny Runacre moderated by author/film historian Jonathan Sothcott, the U.S. theatrical trailer, and a U.S. TV spot, all carried over from the old Anchor Bay DVD.